galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 >
 {: .hands_on}

-Looking at the observation data (obs) of one of the files we can see that it is storing cell data, however we need the variable data (var) to store the cells and the observation data to store the genes, so we also need to transpose all of our AnnData objects, again we can speed up the process by selecting all of the AnnData objects and process them at once.
+Examine {% icon galaxy-eye} the {% icon param-file %} *"Inspect AnnData"* output.
+You will find a list of genes - however, the `obs` (observations) layer in the AnnData object should store cell data.
+The `var` (variables) should store the genes data.
+We need to transpose all of our AnnData objects.
+We will speed up the process by selecting all of the AnnData objects and processing them at once.

 > <comment-title>Check your data</comment-title>
 > Whilst for this specific data the object needed to be transposed this won't always be the case!
 The easiest way is to check the obs data of the AnnData object using the ```Inspect AnnData``` tool.
 The obs file should have a column containing gene letters (something like **CGGAAGTGATAC**) if thats the case then the data doesn't need to be transposed!